Boog Powell (outfielder): Oakland Athletics (second stint)

-On August 6, 2017, the Mariners traded him back to the Oakland Athletics for Yonder Alonso.
-He was sent outright to Triple-A on September 1, 2018.
-He became a free agent after the 2018 season.
+On August 6, 2017, the Mariners traded Powell back to the Oakland Athletics for Yonder Alonso.

+Powell was removed from the 40–man roster and sent outright to Triple-A on September 1, 2018.
+He elected free agency following the season on November 2.

 San Diego Padres

-On January 24, 2019, Powell signed a minor league deal with the San Diego Padres.
-He became a free agent following the 2019 season.
+On January 24, 2019, Powell signed a minor league contract with the San Diego Padres organization.
+In 105 games for the Triple–A El Paso Chihuahuas, he batted .288/.391/.438 with eight home runs, 37 RBI, and 14 stolen bases.
+Powell elected free agency following the season on November 4.

 Cincinnati Reds

 On January 10, 2020, Powell signed a minor league deal with the Cincinnati Reds.
-On September 7, 2020, Powell was released by the Reds.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+On September 7, Powell was released by the Reds organization.

 Gastonia Honey Hunters

 On March 23, 2021, Powell signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
-Powell played in 100 games for Gastonia, hitting .342/.440/.539 with 10 home runs and 52 RBI's.
+Powell played in 100 games for Gastonia, hitting .342/.440/.539 with 10 home runs and 52 RBI.

 Long Island Ducks

 On October 9, 2021, Powell was traded to the Long Island Ducks.
 Powell collected 3 hits in 8 at-bats across 2 contests for the Ducks.
 He became a free agent following the season.